tigera/docs/calico-enterprise/networking/web-application-firewall.mdx

 ### Before you begin

-Not supported:
+**Not supported**
 - Windows
 - eBPF dataplane
 - RKE clusters

-Limitations:
+**Limitations**
-- WAF is not supported for host-networked client pods.
+- WAF is not supported for host-networked client pods
-- When selecting and deselecting traffic for WAF, active connections may be disrupted.
+- When selecting and deselecting traffic for WAF, active connections may be disrupted

 #### Requirements